 Employees are exhausted and disengaged despite the increase in productivity

 Results from research done by Airtasker1 on 1,004 employees revealed that virtual workers (on average) work 1.4 more days per month than their office-based colleagues.
 Moreover, virtual workers are only unproductive for 27 minutes a day, 10 minutes less than their office counterparts.

-In an interview with TechRepublic2, Kamal Janardhan, General Manager of Microsoft 365 Insights commented that although the interest in remote work increases, and that employees "finally bring their full selves, complete with pets, family members and the worries they might share, along with a few tears, to work without embarrassment", the lines between work and home are blurring, creativity and innovation are under threat, and remote employees are showing signs of exhaustion.
+In an interview with TechRepublic2, Kamal Janardhan, General Manager of Microsoft 365 Insights commented that although the interest in remote work increases, employees "finally bring their full selves, complete with pets, family members and the worries they might share, along with a few tears, to work without embarrassment", the lines between work and home are blurring, creativity and innovation are under threat, and remote employees are showing signs of exhaustion.

 50% of employees respond to a chat within five minutes2 – they are not stepping away from work and are constantly processing others' body language via a computer screen.

 The virtual world is taking away social interactions that we took for granted.
 Those water cooler moments, coffee breaks or unexpected encounters in the elevator are precious opportunities that spark great new ideas and help team members connect, engage, and build trust.

 People are still interacting with each other but only in a close-knit group, a.k.a. their immediate team members; interactions outside this circle are declining.
 Fortunately, the effect can be reversed once employees return to the office.

 The same TechRepublic interview also stated that Generation Z is "surviving rather than thriving".
 They are flat-out exhausted after work.
 What's more, they find it difficult to feel engaged, suggest ideas, raise their opinions in meetings, and even network with others to grow their career.